Music at St Michael’s has been an important element in the worship since it began in 1852.

 Any enquiries about music at St Michael and All Angels, about joining choirs, or

-organ tuition, should be addressed to our director of music Paul V Ellis.
+organ tuition, should be addressed to our director of music Daniel Cooper.

 We have one of the few fully functioning Parish choirs in the city of Christchurch.
 The principal choir is an SATB Choir of about 16 voices.
 Rehearsals are on Wednesday evenings 7:30pm – 9:30pm.
 With musical leadership at most 10:00am Sunday Masses and usually three 7:00pm Choral Evensongs a month, the very efficient and friendly choir covers a wide range of repertoire.
 The choir performs to a high standard.